You have no items in your bag

 Can You Reduce the Appearance of Stretch Marks Formed During Puberty?

-Dermaclara has developed silicone pads that take the pains of puberty away.
-Our silicone pads can be worn during the day or overnight while you sleep.
-Dermaclara's silicone pads can be applied to any part of the body, including thighs, buttocks, bellies, arms, and delicate breast tissue.
-The microclimate created beneath the silicone pads stimulates collagen production while simultaneously moisturizing the damaged parts of the skin barrier.
-Each pad is applied by way of a pain-free, skin-appropriate adhesive that stays put while it's at work but is easily removed when morning arrives.
-The technology we've built into our product normalizes hydration levels and allows the skin to rebuild the elasticity that was lost during puberty when the body's production of collagen was unable to keep up with its need for more skin.
+Dermaclara Beauty has developed silicone patches that take the pains of puberty away.
+Our Silicon Fusion™ patches can be worn during the day or overnight while you sleep.
+They can be applied to any part of the body, including thighs, buttocks, bellies, arms, and delicate breast tissue.
+The microclimate created beneath the silicone patches stimulates collagen production while simultaneously moisturizing the damaged parts of the skin barrier.
+Each patch is applied by way of a pain-free, skin-appropriate adhesive that stays put while it's at work but is easily removed when morning arrives.
+The Silicone Fusion™ Technology we've built into our product normalizes hydration levels and allows the skin to rebuild the elasticity that was lost during puberty when the body's production of collagen was unable to keep up with its need for more skin.

 Are you trying to remove the last marks of puberty from your body?
 If puberty caused you to incur stretch marks on your hips, thighs, breasts, upper arms, or anywhere else, Dermaclara can help.
 Our breakthrough dermatologist-approved Silicone Fusion™ patch is designed to deliver real results and happy customers.
 Get started with your Silicone Fusion Treatment today, and get ready for smoother, healthier looking skin tomorrow!